lgcookie/belectric_bess_boards_docs/docs/source/index.rst

 Welcome to Belectric's BESS Board documentation!
 ===================================

-**Belectric's BESS Boards** are a visualisation into the economic performance of the UK BESS fleet.
+**Belectric's BESS Boards** offer a snapshot of the UK BESS operational fleet.

-Everyday, it pulls data from numerous sources, transforms it and *hopefully* displays it in a coherent manenr. and offers a *simple* and *intuitive* AP
+Everyday, data is pulled from numerous sources, transformed and then displayed.
+This documentation outlines the methodology and assumptions used to generate an *estimation* of revenues earned by BESS across different markets.

 ..
 Check out the :doc:`how_is_it_made` section for further information on how it is created, including
 .. how to :ref:`installation` the project.